MirabalElizabeth/plant-humanities-summer-program/strawberry/README.md

 	   src="wc:Strawberry_gatherers_%281880%29%2C_by_William_Gunning_King.jpg"
 	   caption="Strawberry gatherers by William Gunning King, 1880.">

-As Saxton shows, picking strawberries requires workers to be stooped over for hours in often toxic and dangerous conditions, leading farmworkers to call them "la fruta del diablo" [the Devil’s fruit] [^33].
+As Saxton shows, picking strawberries requires workers to be stooped over for hours in often toxic and dangerous conditions, leading farmworkers to call them "la fruta del diablo" [the Devil’s fruit] [^27].
 Those who work in strawberry fields describe their labor as the most grueling of all.
-Strawberry plants typically grow to a height of 4 to 5 inches and are cultivated in beds that are 8 to 12 inches off the ground, necessitating that farmworkers bend over for 10 to 12 hours a day to harvest the fruit[^34].This intense physical strain can lead to a condition known as foot drop, often referred to as "Strawberry Pickers’ Palsy."
+Strawberry plants typically grow to a height of 4 to 5 inches and are cultivated in beds that are 8 to 12 inches off the ground, necessitating that farmworkers bend over for 10 to 12 hours a day to harvest the fruit[^28].This intense physical strain can lead to a condition known as foot drop, often referred to as "Strawberry Pickers’ Palsy."
 <param ve-image
 src="wc:Farm_workers_pick_strawberries_in_in_Fort_Valley%2C_GA_20190507-OSEC-LSC-0744_%2840898326723%29.jpg"
 	   caption="Farm workers pick strawberries in Fort Valley, Georgia, 2019.">

-This serious ailment results from acute compression, traction, or laceration at the fibular head, commonly arising from activities like squatting, casting, or wearing tight boots.
+This serious ailment results from acute compression, traction, or laceration at the fibular head, commonly arising from activities like squatting, casting, or wearing tight boots[^29].
 We invite you to reflect on this reality the next time you savor a strawberry.
 The continuous and unnatural availability of these fruits in the market comes at a significant cost: their cultivators often pay with their physical health.
 <param ve-image
 src="wc:20120106-OC-AMW-0539_%287414202672%29.jpg"
 	   caption="Strawberries for sale at the U.S. Department of Agriculture (USDA)